dbwebb-se/python/example/intro-challenge/instruction.md

 Write all your commands on separate lines in intro-challenge/answer.txt.
 Start from the folder "intro-challenge".

 ### Challenge 1 - movies

+1. List all files, including the hidden, in the movie Braveheart.

-In the folder "movies" there are five folders.
+2. In the folder "movies" there are five folders.
 Three of them has a plot.txt file inside and two has not.
     * Add the content of the two missing_plot-files in the correct folders and in a file called "plot.txt".
     * Delete all files in the movie-folders except the plot-files.

 ### Challenge 2 - books